 My name is Yorick Moleman and I work as a student ambassador at the Municipality of Enschede.
 Besides, I study at the University of Twente.
 In this blog, I will take you behind the scenes in my student life in Enschede.

 I am Yorick Moleman and I am 24 years old.
 Originally, I am from Drachten, which is located in the northern province of Friesland.
-At the moment, I am a pre-masterstudent in Business Administration.
+At the moment, I am a pre-masterstudent in Public Administration.

 Enschede felt right

 For me, there were two reasons to choose for Enschede.
 After visiting the open days at the University of Twente, it immediately felt right to study here.
 The study programme sounded really interesting.
 Studying in the small-scaled city was also something that I looked forward to.
 It looked "gezellig" as the Dutch would say and the people are very friendly.
 Actually Groningen was the city the most closeby to go study, but I wasn't convinced.

 Besides my studies, I work as a student ambassador at the Municipality of Enschede.
 I represent students as well as I can with anything that has to do with student life, for example when policies are made.
 There is a lot of variation in being a student ambassador.
 Together with a colleague, a student from Saxion, We talk about student housing, the event climate of Enschede and grants for Enschede as a student city.
 What many students don't know is that you can actually get subsidy for events that you organize.
 If you organize an event that is connecting the Enschede citizens with students, you can apply for a grant with us.

 Next to being an ambassador at the municipality, I am also part of the internationalization team of the Student Union.
 I have been part of associations quite some years now.
 I did a board year the study association Stress and a board year at the umbrella association of study associations at the University of Twente.